 All organizations need information in order to make effective decisions.
 In addition, all organizations have certain business processes in which they are continuously engaged.
-A business process is a set of related, coordinated, and structured activities and tasks that are performed by a person, a computer, or a machine, and that help accomplish a specific organizational goal.
+A business process is a set of related, coordinated, and structured activities and tasks that are performed by a person, a computer, or a machine a computer or a machine, and that help accomplish a specific organizational goal.